Research ethics: Guidelines for arts, humanities, and social sciences journals

 Note that for interdisciplinary and mixed-methods research, researchers should decide which guidelines are relevant based on the type of research they are conducting.

-For researchers in science, technology, engineering, and mathematics, please see our STEM research ethics guidelines.
+For researchers in science, technology and medicine, please see our STM research ethics guidelines.

 All research should be undertaken ethically and responsibly, in line with the latest guidelines from researchers’ disciplines, institutions, funders, and scholarly societies, in consultation with relevant authorities, site owners, and in accordance with national and international law.